MAKARD/react-native-toastboard/README.md

 #### Creating a message

-`Toaster` created around `singleton` pattern.
+`Toaster` is a `singleton`.
 So make sure that you have only one instance.

-`Toaster` has several static methods, that creates messages:
+`Toaster` has several static methods for messages creation:

 ```ts
 /*